c4-project/c4t/cmd/c4t-invoke/README.md

 # NAME

-c4t-invoke - runs the machine-dependent phase of an ACT test, potentially remotely
+c4t-invoke - runs the machine-dependent phase of a C4 test, potentially remotely

 # SYNOPSIS